benjamin-elusers/Motifhound/README.md

 ### 1. Download

-The original version of MotifHound (as of publication) is available from [Gdrive]([https://drive.google.com/drive/folders/1AJKMQAZy9UEbpcGYiWTXcVtRFf5mHcgb?usp=drive_link])
+The original version of MotifHound (as of publication) is available from [Gdrive](https://drive.google.com/drive/folders/1AJKMQAZy9UEbpcGYiWTXcVtRFf5mHcgb?usp=drive_link)

-You can download the orignal tar file [here]([https://github.com/benjamin-elusers/Motifhound/raw/main/archive/MotifHound_171013.tar.gz]).
+You can download the original tar file [here](https://github.com/benjamin-elusers/Motifhound/raw/main/archive/MotifHound_171013.tar.gz).
 After downloading, the file needs to be decompressed:

 > tar -xvzf MotifHound_171013.tar.gz
 > cd MotifHound/